VPAC/superlinux/supercomputingwithlinux.md

 `cd .`
 Changes to the current directory; this initially doesn't seem very useful but it's handy to remember that the '.' represents the current directory.

-cp <source> <target>
+`cp <source> <target>`
 "Copy"; makes a copy of file or directory from one place to another.
 Requires two arguments, one is the source file/directory (or multiple instances), and the other is target file/directory.
 Examples:
-cp filename1 filename2 filename3 directory/
+`cp filename1 filename2 filename3 directory/`
-Copies filename1 filename2 filename3 in the current directory to the sub directory)
+Copies filename1 filename2 filename3 in the current directory to the sub directory) `cp -a directory1 directory2`

-cp -a directory1 directory2
 Copies directory1 in archive mode; includes all files, keeps timestamps and ownership, does not follow symbolic links.
+Equivalent of;
-Equivalent of; cp -dpr directory1 directory2
+`cp -dpr directory1 directory2`

-chmod
+`chmod`
 "change mode"; Alters permissions and modes.
 Can be expressed in symbolic or octal form.
 Examples:
-chmod -R a+rx *
+`chmod -R a+rx *`
-Give all read and execute access to files in the current directory and sub-directories. chmod 0644 filename.html
+Give all read and execute access to files in the current directory and sub-directories.
+`chmod 0644 filename.html`
-Gives read/write access to the user, read access to the group and others. chmod 0755 directory/
+Gives read/write access to the user, read access to the group and others.
+`chmod 0755 directory/`
 Gives read/write/execute access to the user, read and execute to the group and others.

-cut
+`cut`
-Remove sections from each line of files.
+Remove sections from each line of files and prints to standard output (does not change original file).
 Examples:
-cut -c2-5 test.txt
+`cut -c2-5 gattaca.txt`
-Cut the 2nd to 5th character of each line in the file test.txt
+Cut the 2nd to 5th character of each line in the file `gattaca.txt`.

-date
+`date`
 Print (or set for privileged users) the system date and time

-du
+`du`
 "disk usage"; Estimation of file space usage of working directory and sub-directories., default in kilobytes.
 Examples:
-du -sh *
+`du -sh *`
 Disk usage of working directory and sub-directories. in summary and human-readable form.

-file
+`file`
-determine file type
+Determine file type (e.g., text, executable, archive)
 Examples:
-file class.tar.gz
+`file class.tar.gz`

-find <path> <expression>
+`find <path> <expression>`
 "Find";  finds a file in the directory tree starting at the given pathname according to name, type, size etc., depending on the options stated.
 Examples:
-find directory/ -name "*.txt"
+`find directory/ -name "*.txt"`
-Finds and displays all files with the "*.txt" in the subdirectory directory/ and all over sub-directories. of directory/. find ~ -mmin -10
+Finds and displays all files with the "*.txt" in the directory and all over sub-directories.
+`find ~ -mmin -10`
-Find (and print to screen) all files in the home directory that have been modified in the last ten minutes.
+Find (and print to standard output) all files in the home directory that have been modified in the last ten minutes.

-file <filename>
-The file command tests to see what sort of file is identified (text, executable, archive)

-grep <pattern> <file>
+`grep <pattern> <file>`
 Originally "global search for regular expression and print" g/re/p in the editor ed).
 Searches and prints specified text from a list of files or standard input.
 The command understands regular expressions.
 Examples:
-grep string directory/*
+`grep string directory/*`
-Finds and prints lines that contain the string in the directory/. grep -i root < /etc/passwd
+Finds and prints lines that contain the string in the directory.
+`grep -i root < /etc/passwd`
-Searches for root (regardless of case) with the file /etc/password redirected as the command.
-Functionally similar to: grep -i root /etc/password, but illustrating input redirection. grep '\<c...h\>' /usr/share/dict/words
+Searches for root (regardless of case) with the file `/etc/password` redirected as the command.
+Functionally similar to: `grep -i root /etc/password`, but illustrating input redirection.
+`grep '\<c...h\>' /usr/share/dict/words`
 Find an prints all words that start with 'c' end in 'h' and have five letters.
 Handy for crosswords.

-head <filename>
+`head <filename>`
 Print the first ten lines of a file.
 See also tail.
 Examples:
-head -n15 <filename>
+`head -n15 quakes.csv`
-Print the first fifteen lines instead.
+Print the first fifteen lines of quakes.csv (default is 10).

-hostname
+`hostname`
 Print (or set for privileged users) the system hostname.

-less <filename>
+`less <filename>`
 Prints a file to one screen at a time with cursor movement and searching.
 Quit using 'q'.
 A replacement for 'more'.

-ln
+`ln`
 "link"; Creates pseudonyms (links) to files.
 Examples:
-ln file1 file2
+`ln file1 file2`
 Creates a "hard link" from file1 to file2.
-Refers to the specific location of the physical data. ln -s file1 file2
+Refers to the specific location of the physical data.
+`ln -s file1 file2`
 Creates a "soft link" from file1 to file2.
 Refers a symbolic path.

-ls
+`ls`
 "List"; lists contents for particular directory, the current directory by default.
 Examples:
+`ls -ltr`
+List with long format, including file permissions, reverse  order, by modification time.
+`ls -sa`
+List with file size in blocks and specify all files, including hidden files (those that start with a '.' including profile files).
+`ls -ltr > list.txt`
+List with long format, including file permissions, reverse  order, by modification time and redirect output to the `list.txt` file.
-ls -ltr
+`ls -ltr >> list.txt`
-list with long format, including file permissions, reverse  order, by modification time. ls -sa list with file size in blocks and specify all files, including hidden files (those that start with a '.' including profile files). ls -ltr > list.txt list with long format, including file permissions, reverse  order, by modification time and redirect output to the list.txt file. ls -ltr >> list.txt list with long format, including file permissions, reverse  order, by modification time and adds to the end of the exiting list.txt file.
+List with long format, including file permissions, reverse  order, by modification time and adds to the end of the exiting list.txt file.

-lsb_release
+`lsb_release`
 "Linux Standard Base release"; Information on the specific Linux distribution.
 Examples:
-lsb_release -a
+`lsb_release -a`
 Print release, codename, description, and version.

-pwd
+`pwd`
 "Print working directory";  prints the directory where you're currently in.

-mkdir
+`mkdir`
 "Make directory"; create new directory to hold files or  sub-directories., if they do not already exist.
 Examples;
-mkdir <directory>
+`mkdir <directory>`
-Creates a directory in the existing home directory. mkdir -p ./subdir1/subdir2/subdir3
+Creates a directory in the existing home directory.
+`mkdir -p ./subdir1/subdir2/subdir3`
 Creates sub-directories.
 1, 2, 3 as a single branch from the current directory.
-The 'p' option stands for 'parents' i.e., create parent directories if they do not exist) mkdir subdir1 subdir2 subdir3
+The 'p' option stands for 'parents' i.e., create parent directories if they do not exist)
+`mkdir subdir1 subdir2 subdir3`
 Creates the sub-directories.
 1, 2 and 3 as separate branches the current working directory.

-man 	<command>
+`man <command>`
-(manual):  The man command provides online access to  the system's reference pages.
+The manual command provides online access to  the system's reference pages.
 It displays the reference pages for the commands and also system calls.
 Example:
-man -a intro
+`man -a intro`
 Display, in succession, all of the available intro manual pages contained within the manual.
 It is possible to quit between successive displays or skip any of them.

-mv <source> <target>
+`mv <source> <target>`
 "Move"; moves files or directories from one place to another, this has the effect of moving rather than copying the file.
 It can also be used to rename a file, by moving the file to the same directory, but giving it different name.
 Examples:
-mv file directory/newfilename
+`mv file directory/newfilename`
-Renames and moves to a new directory. mv -u file directory/file
+Renames and moves to a new directory.
+`mv -u file directory/file`
 'Update'; move the file to directory/file only if the source file is newer.

-ps
+`ps`
 "Process Status"; gives a snapshot of running processes.
 Useful to check the load status of the current system, cpu and memory use.
 Example:
-ps -ejH
+`ps -ejH`
 Lists all current processes and subprocesses as a tree.

 rm <target>
 "Remove";  deletes files from the system.
 It can be used to remove the directory no matter it is empty or not.
 Examples: